nadzyah/baseline-data-form/README.md

   ntp: 0.0.0.0
 ```

-Note: If you want to use a number as label's name, put it in single or double quotes (the editor doesn't support number as a key).
+Note: If you want to use a number as the label's name, put it in single or double quotes (the editor doesn't support number as a key).

 Once you've filled the registration form, click "Отправить" button and then you'll be redirected to the web page at `http://<server's_IP>:<port>/<uuid>/`.
 Your customer can use this link it to edit the form.

 ## Work with the main form

-The information about baseline data that you've provided while registering an organization is transformed into a web-form.
+The information about baseline data that you've provided while registering an organization is transformed into a webform.
 To get more information about the transformation process see [Development → Logic](#logic) section.

 ### Change visibility of labels' names
-Visibility of some labels in your yaml-data may be changed when they are displayed on the web-page.
-For example, the next yaml-data:
+The visibility of some labels in your YAML-data may be changed when they are displayed on the web-page.
+For example, the next YAML-data:

 ```yaml
 Device1: